getstrm/pace/protos/buf.md

-# Policy And Contract Engine APIs
+# Policy As Code Engine APIs

 Common entities can be found in the `entities` package, and other packages should be considered services.